Lucevar/npc-outfit-diversity/docs/changelogs/npcs.md

 * NOD: Gave a head and hair from Dim's Khajiit heads, blacksmith shirt from fcot, and torn pants from DE

 **kind erushara**
-* Properly Clothed NPCs - hood script
+* Removed in NOD: Properly Clothed NPCs - hood script
-* NOD: changed script to ashgoggles
 * NOD: Gave blacksmith shirt

 **Kiseena**